whatmakeart/whatmakeart.github.io/content/video/shot-types.md

 title: Shot Types
 ---

 Think about movies, cartoons or video games that you have experienced?
 Is everything shown in one static camera shot?
 Of course not.
 That would be boring and uninteresting.
-The same thing holds true for your animation projects.
-Use multiple cameras and camera angles to break up your story and show different parts with more detail.
-Use wide establishing shots to set the scene.
+Use multiple cameras and camera angles to break up videos and screen based media to show different parts with more detail.

+For example, the use of wide establishing shots sets the scene.
+Interspersed close-up and full shots fill out the environment.
 Your audience will piece all the shots together in their mind and create a convincing 3D world to experience your story in.

 ## Shot Types / Camera Angles